PawiX25/MeshInk/README.md

 - **Session Sync:** Join a session at any time and see the complete drawing history from the start.
 - **Easy Sharing:** Instantly copy a shareable link or room code to invite others.
 - **Drawing Tools:** Switch between a pen and an eraser, with adjustable stroke widths and a full-color picker.
+- **Undo/Redo:** Undo and redo your own strokes, synced in real time across all peers.
+Use Ctrl+Z to undo and Ctrl+Y or Ctrl+Shift+Z to redo.
 - **Dynamic Grid:** Toggle a dynamic grid to help with alignment and perspective.
 - **Customization:** Switch between light and dark themes to suit your preference.
 - **Session Control:** A "Clear Canvas" button allows you to reset the drawing board for everyone.